Threatened Species Framework for zero extinctions

 Read more about Threatened Species Framework for zero extinctions

-Around 800 of the approximately 900 threatened species in New South Wales are found on the national park estate.
+Around 770 of the approximately 913 threatened species in New South Wales (excluding marine mammals, invertebrates and fungi) are found on the national park estate.
 This highlights the critical role of national parks in the effective conservation of threatened species.

 However, there’s evidence that the overall decline in biodiversity in NSW is occurring even in the national park estate.
 Key threats include feral animals, invasive weeds, changed fire regimes and climate change.